Coat of arms of the Warmian–Masurian Voivodeship: Design

 The coat of arms of the Warmian–Masurian Voivodeship consists of a red Iberian style escutcheon (shield) with square top and rounded base, that is divided horizontally into two parts.
 The top part features a white (silver) eagle with long outstretched wings.
 It wears a yellow (golden) crown on its head, and has yellow (golden) beak, eye, and legs.
 On each of its wings, there is a yellow (golden) upwards-curved bar, stretched from its chest to the end of its wings, ended in a trefoil.
 It is based on an eagle used as the symbol of Poland, during the rule of Władysław II Jagiełło, who was the king of Poland from 1386 to 1434.

-The bottom part of the coat of arms is divided vertically into to fields.
+The bottom part of the coat of arms is divided vertically into two fields.
 The left field features the Lamb of God, in a form of a white (silver) sheep with a yellow (golden) circular aureola with a red cross within it, behind its head.
 In its front right hove, it holds a yellow (golden) cross with a white (silver) banner with red cross on it, attached to it.
 It bleeds from its chest, with the red drops of blood falling towards a yellow (golden) chalice placed in front of it, between its legs.
-It is based on the coat of arms of the historical Prince-Bishopric of Warmia, and the Roman Catholic Archdiocese of Warmia, with the Lamb of God being one of the regional symbols since the 14th century.
+It is based on the coat of arms of the historical region of Warmia, more precisely the Prince-Bishopric of Warmia, and the Roman Catholic Archdiocese of Warmia, with the Lamb of God being one of the regional symbols since the 14th century.

 The right bottom field features a black eagle with risen wings, and its head turned to its right.
 It wears a yellow (golden) crown on its neck, and has a yellow (golden) beak and legs, and a white eye.
 On its chest it has a yellow (golden) capital letter S on its chest, which refers to Sigismund I the Old, king of Poland from 1506 to 1548.
 On each of its wings, there is a yellow (golden) upwards-curved bar, stretched from its chest to the end of its wings, ended in a trefoil.
 The eagle is based on the coat of arms of the Duchy of Prussia which existed from 1525 to 1657.
 King Sigismund I the Old had established said design in the 16th century.
+It is sometimes attributed to the historical region of Masuria.

 History

 The coat of arms was designed by Paweł Dudziński, and adopted by the Warmian–Masurian Voivodeship on 6 August 2002.
-Its design had been criticized by the Heraldic Commission of Poland, and was not being approved by the Minister of Culture and National Heritage of Poland.
+Its design had been criticized by the Heraldic Commission of Poland, and was not approved by the Minister of Culture and National Heritage of Poland.